rChrisb/holbertonschool-shell/basics/README.md

 - What is a symbolic link
 - What is a hard link
 - What is the difference between a hard link and a symbolic link
+- What do the commands cp, mv, rm, mkdir do
+- What are wildcards and how do they work
+- How to use wildcards
+- What do type, which, help, man commands do
+- What are the different kinds of commands
+- What is an alias
+- When do you use the command help instead of man
+- How to read a man page
+- What are man page sections
+- What are the section numbers for User commands, System calls and Library functions

 ## <p align=center >`Resources`</p>
 Read or watch: